While a foe is Monologuing

 - Grendel's mother in the 2007 movie of Beowulf does this to the eponymous hero.
 She promises the trifecta of Sex, Money, and Power, strumming every chord of this flawed hero's heart and pride as she circled him.

 - The same happens between Anakin and Obi-Wan before their fight on Mustafar.
-And, in Attack Of The Clones, Count Dooku was circling and tempting a captive Obi-Wan.
-The Star Wars prequels love this.
+And, in Attack of the Clones, Count Dooku was circling and tempting a captive Obi-Wan.

 - Done in the Dungeons & Dragons movie.